-Tens or Better is another variation of Video Poker, just like a Jacks or Better game played in casinos.
+Tens or Better is another variation of Video Poker, just like a Jacks or Better casino game played in casinos.
 Video poker has taken the game of Poker off the gambling tables and into the gambling machines, making it more about just you than people you are up against.
-For some people, this combination of slot machines and poker is very interesting, and the people who find the table poker a bit more intimidating, the video poker becomes their perfect choice for a casino game.
+For some people, this combination of slot machines and poker is very interesting, and for the people who find table poker a bit more intimidating, video poker becomes their perfect choice for a casino game.

 Tens or Better is usually played on a slot machine-like computer.
-The game itself has very simple rules and gives good payout, making it one of the desired games in every casino.
+The game itself has very simple rules and gives a good payout, making it one of the desired games in every casino.
 Being able to play without any other concurrent players, this game can also be implemented online, and there are many online platforms that allow players to play online.
 Some of them allow players to play for free and some do have the actual money involvement.

 Tens or Better Tutorial

 Tens or better begins when a player pays the initial required bid to the machine of the game.
-5 cards are dealt by the computer from the standard virtual deck of playing cards, at random.
+5 cards are dealt with by the computer from the standard virtual deck of playing cards, at random.

 Depending on the hand you are holding with the 5 cards, the payout is decided.
 The player can decide to discard any of the cards or even the complete set of 5 cards.
 Then the machine re-deals cards to replace the discarded ones.
-It is the choice of the player to keep or discard certain cards to get a better hand decides the fate of the game and earns the player more or less money based on his decisions.
+It is the choice of the player to keep or discard certain cards to get a better hand that decides the fate of the game and earns the player more or less money based on his decisions.

 To increase your chances of winning, or increase the payout you are going to get at the end of the game, you need to know various hands that are possible with the 5 cards that are dealt to you.
-Having the knowledge of which hands are better than others is also must!
+Having the knowledge of which hands are better than others is also a must!

 Various Hands of Tens or Better

 The hands given here are in the descending order of their ranks, meaning that the hands before will give a better payout than the ones followed by that hand.
-You should try to get the hands towards the beginning of the list, then all the way down to last ones.
+You should try to get the hands towards the beginning of the list, then all the way down to the last ones.

 1. Royal Flush

 Royal flush occurs when all the five cards belong to the same suit, and have cards from Ace to the Ten, for example, A♠ K♠ Q♠ J♠ 10♠.
-This is an example of Royal Flush of the Hearts suit, and any royal suits has the highest payout than any other hand in Tens or Better.
+This is an example of the Royal Flush of the Hearts suit, and any royal suit has the highest payout than any other hand in Tens or Better.
 The suit does not matter at all here, hence A♠ K♠ Q♠ J♠ 10♠ has the same rank as A♥ K♥ Q♥ J♥ 10♥.

 2. Straight flush

-Straight flush is when you have five cards of the same suit, and all of them are in a sequence, but it is not a royal flush.
+A straight flush is when you have five cards of the same suit, and all of them are in a sequence, but it is not a royal flush.
 An example of this type of hand is J♥ 10♥ 9♥ 8♥ 7♥.
 Straight has rank lower than that of a royal flush but higher than any other hands in Tens or Better.

 3. Four of a kind

-This hand occurs when the player has 4 cards of same rank and all of different suits, and one irrelevant card.
+This hand occurs when the player has 4 cards of the same rank and all of the different suits, and one irrelevant card.
 The rank between all four of a kind hands is decided with respect to the card that occurs 4 times, and then the irrelevant card.
 For example, 10♣ 10♠ 10♦ 10♥ J♥ is ranked higher than 8♦8♣ 8♠ 8♥ A♥ which is ranked higher than 8♦8♣ 8♠ 8♥ 5♥.

 4. Full House

-This is when you get 3 cards of same rank and 2 cards of another rank.
-This is also known as a full boat, or just boat or a full hand.
+This is when you get 3 cards of the same rank and 2 cards of another rank.
+This is also known as a full boat, or just boat, or a full hand.
 An example of a full house is 8♠ 8♦ 8♥ 7♦ 7♣.
 In a full house, ranks are decided by the card that comes thrice first then the card that comes twice.
 For example, 8♠ 8♦ 8♥ 7♦ 7♣ is ranked higher than 4♦ 4♠ 4♣ 9♦ 9♣, which is ranked higher than 4♦ 4♠ 4♣ 5♣ 5♦.